 And then ‘Juneuary’ came.
 Our local nickname for what seemed to be the coldest June in memory.
 Never mind that I had moved closer to the water – the coastal winds shaved off at least five more degrees.
 The air was chilly.
 The soil was cold.
 We were still wearing pants and jackets.
 It rained a lot.

 Desperate times called for desperate measures.
-I yanked out the green pepper and the jalapeno.
+I yanked the green pepper and the jalapeno out of the ground.
 And then in a moment of ruthlessness, I sacrificed one of the Sweet Millions and the yellow cherry.
 Maybe the extra space and sunlight around the remaining two plants would allow them to finally flourish.

 By mid-August, there were green tomatoes.
 Cold to the touch.
 Shivering on the branch.
 Huddled together in small nervous groups.